 Teaching English in Hong Kong

 But it is considered among the most expensive cities in the world.
-Due to this, you should expect that a good percentage of your salary will go to lodging and food expenses.
+Due to this, you should expect that a good percentage of your salary will go to lodging and food expenses when teaching English in Hong Kong.
 Then again, there are several things you can do to reduce living costs.

 Requirements to Teach English in Hong Kong

 Each school may have its own set of requirements for its teachers.
 But the government has set minimum standard requirements for an English teacher to teach in Hong Kong.
-These requirements are as follows:
+These requirements for teaching in Hong Kong are as follows:

 - Bachelor’s degree in any subject